aghorler/WebRTC-Leak-Prevent/DOCUMENTATION.md

 Setting | Effect
 --- | ---
 `Use the default public interface only` | Send WebRTC traffic via the default public network adapter.
 This will be the VPN adapter for system-VPN users.
-`Use the default public interface and private interface` | Same as above, except allow WebRTC traffic over the default private interface to your local network.
+`Use the default public interface and private interface` | Same as above, except allow WebRTC traffic over the default private interface to your local network as well.
 `Disable non-proxied UDP (force proxy)` | Force the use of a proxy, and only allow WebRTC traffic over UDP proxies.

 **Legacy options**